firstpersoncode/universal-react-starter/README.md

 npm run clean
 ```

-> *Hit me up if you have any questions regarding the project > nasser.maronie@gmail.com*
+> *Hit me up if you have any questions regarding to the project > nasser.maronie@gmail.com*